 Language Proficiency: Students are required to fulfill general education requirements in a language taught on campus.
 It is highly recommended that students meet this requirement in French since it is the official language of 22 African countries and spoken by over 150 million Africans.
 In addition, students are required to complete one semester of an African language, which can be completed while studying abroad in Africa.

 One Semester study abroad in Africa that includes instruction in an African language.

-Six additional courses: three courses from Section A, and at least one from Section B and and at least one from Section C. Students are strongly encouraged to take two courses in Section A prior to studying abroad in Africa.
+Six additional courses: two courses from Section A, at least one from Section B, and at least one from Section C. Students are strongly encouraged to take two courses in Section A prior to studying abroad in Africa.
 At least three of these six courses must be at the 300-level or above.